 Stopping scope of practice creep

 Patients rely on physicians to direct the care they receive, and the Recovery Plan presses AMA’s vigorous opposition to inappropriate scope of practice expansions.
-Patients are of the utmost importance to physicians, and ensuring their protection and well-being in the modern health care environment continues to drive the AMA’s emphasis on physician-led teams.
-Each health care team member brings important skills to patient care, and all health care professionals made major contributions during the pandemic and continue to make major contributions now.
-That said, patient safety demands that we look to physicians for their expertise as leaders of health care teams, and their ability to draw out valuable contributions from each professional on that team.
+Ensuring the protection and well-being of patients in the modern health care environment is an AMA priority.
+While AMA believes physicians should lead health care teams, they acknowledge that each health care team member brings important skills to patient care, and all health care professionals made major contributions during the pandemic and continue to make major contributions now.

 Fixing prior authorization